 Devastating bushfires, once-in-a-lifetime droughts, floods, trade wars and a global pandemic – 2020 has had it all, and it has been a lot to deal with for even the most resilient among us.

-AWN Managing Director John Colley was quick to recognise this and decided something must be done to help staff and clients cope in the face of all these challenges, which is where Harry Petropoulos comes in.
+AWN Managing Director John Colley was quick to recognise this and decided to help staff and clients cope in the face of all these challenges, which is where Harry Petropoulos comes in.

-As AWN’s General Manager People and Culture, Harry said he travelled around the network and witnessed first-hand the distress being experienced by farmers, particularly those who were living through two and three years of devastating droughts.
+As AWN’s General Manager People and Culture, Harry said he travelled around the network and witnessed first-hand the distress experienced by farmers, particularly those living through two and three years of devastating droughts.

 Harry Petropoulos, General Manager People and Culture

 “Farming is considered one of the 10 most stressful occupations in the world, and if you add the drought to that, everything turns pear-shaped very quickly,’’ he said.
 “I felt it was a very challenging scenario, and it soon became clear to me that one person alone wasn’t going to be able to intervene effectively, but many people trained in mental health could make a tangible difference.’’

 So, an idea was born to train as many people as possible in mental health first aid – especially wool specialists and livestock reps who were constantly coming face-to-face with clients.